 ‘Bathrooms often feel stark and cold, full of hard surfaces and bright white finishes, adding a large scale floral fabric ruched to create a ‘London’ blind with a contrast or striped trim delivers a touch of whimsy, creating a considered and joyful interior,’ says Richard Smith, founder & creative director, Madeaux (opens in new tab)

-Venetian blinds have adjustable horizontal slats, also known as louvres, which allow you to control light levels whilst maintaining privacy – this makes venetian blinds a perfect choice for bathrooms, plus, depending on the material they can be water-resistant and can be easily wiped clean which is important in moist areas.
+Venetian blinds are the perfect choice for bathrooms, as depending on the material they can be water-resistant and can be easily wiped clean which is important in moist areas.

 ‘As bathrooms are usually quite steamy rooms, roller blinds with polyester or polyester mix fabric are practical choices as they are resistant to damp and humid conditions and are easy to wipe clean.
 Alternatively Wood Impression venetian blinds offer the look of real wood but with the water resistance suitable to a bathroom environment,’ says Leah Aspinall, Head of Creative at of Blinds2Go (opens in new tab)

 Adding a blind to a window is a brilliant way of creating a decorative focal point within a room where the space for wall art may be limited.
-No matter how large your window, hanging a roman blind in a colorful geometric fabric is guaranteed to liven up a neutral corner and is a brilliant way to bring personality to a home office where the walls may be given over to bookcases.
+No matter how large your window is, hanging a roman blind in a colorful geometric fabric is guaranteed to liven up a neutral corner and is a brilliant way to bring personality to your home office ideas where the walls may be given over to bookcases.
 Pictured is a blind in Ozone in Ruby bordered with Alto in Lemon, both Christopher Farr Cloth (opens in new tab).

 Roller blinds are a brilliant choice for bathrooms as the fabrics are processed which means they are more resilient in humid rooms and can be wiped more easily.
 They also have a number of other benefits as the founder of Loom & Last (opens in new tab), Harry Cole, explains.